Planar Systems When image experience matters.

 Graphics Cards for the Side Monitor

 If you plan to use an additional one or two monitors besides the Planar stereo monitor as part of your workstation there are a couple options.
 You can use a second graphics card in your computer or you can use a graphics card that has more than two DVI outputs.
-If your computer only has one PCIe slot, then the nVidia Quadro FX 4500 X2 is a good graphics card solution with its 4 DVI outputs.
+If your computer only has one PCIe slot, then the nVidia Quadro FX 4500 X2 or Quadro FX4700 X2 are good graphics card solutions with 4 DVI outputs.

 If you have a computer with two graphics card slots, there are a couple considerations.
 It is important that the second graphics card be compatible with the card driving the SD monitor and the application being run.
 For example, if you are running an OpenGL stereo application and using an nVidia Quadro FX PCIe graphics card to drive an SD monitor, you will need to use a second Quadro FX PCIe card to drive additional monitors.
 Otherwise the application may not operate correctly on all monitors.
 We would recommend using an nVidia Quadro FX 4500 graphics cards to drive the stereo monitor and a Quadro FX 1500 for the side monitor.
+We have found that it is better to use a pair of the same generation of Quadro cards.
+For example, use the Quadro FX3700 with the FX1700, or use two of the same Quadro cards.
 Older PCs that use an AGP graphics card such as the nVidia Quadro FX 2000 or 3000 can use a PCI bus graphics card such as the Quadro FX 600 to drive the side monitor.

 Laptop Computer